Which is better to visit; Tokyo or Kyoto, when you are forced to prioritise one of them during your trip to Japan?

 Kyoto, in many ways, is the perfect Japanese city, never committing to one identity or the other.
 Holding onto its beautiful nature and its historical past, both untouched by the hands of time or war, it has propelled itself into the 21st century without losing its Japanese subtleties.

 Flowing under the radar of mass industrialism, Kyoto has dodged the bright lights while still opening its doors to the rest of the world.
-If you want an all-rounded experience of Japan, with both its tradition, history, Japanese architecture and its finger still on the pulse of nature, Kyoto it is.
+If you want an all-rounded experience of Japan, with its tradition, history, Japanese architecture and its finger still on the pulse of nature, Kyoto it is.

 Well, that was fun (and long and slightly stressful), but the Tokyo vs Kyoto war finally has a victor and no more blogging blood shall be shed.

-Kyoto is on top of the podium, Tokyo put in a solid performance but it wasn’t meant to be.
+Kyoto is on top of the podium, and Tokyo put in a solid performance but it wasn’t meant to be.

-I sincerely love both Tokyo and Kyoto and I think I have proven that they are both worthy of a victory in their own right.
+I sincerely love both Tokyo and Kyoto and I think that I have proven that they are both worthy of a victory in their own right.

 It was a well-fought fight and I’d accept Tokyo as your winner if that’s more your cup of matcha.

 Hopefully, now you’ll be armed with the knowledge of which is better to visit; Tokyo or Kyoto for your personal tastes, dislikes and budget.